Stephen Bonsal: World War I

 During World War I, Bonsal served in the American Expeditionary Forces with the rank of lieutenant colonel.
 Afterwards, he was President Woodrow Wilson's private translator during the 1919 Peace Conference in Paris.

 Later life

 Unfinished Business (1944), a diary describing his experiences during the Paris Peace Treaty negotiations and all the Allied infighting and waxing lyrical about the plight of the wounded veterans and their families, won him the 1945 Pulitzer Prize for History.

-"No one else has presented the plight of the plain people of Europe, in relation to the strained secrecy of the Conference, and few have written of their agony as does Colonel Bonsal in terms so hardheaded and so poignant" (Time Magazine).
+"No one else has presented the plight of the plain people of Europe, in relation to the strained secrecy of the Conference, and few have written of their agony as does Colonel Bonsal in terms so hardheaded and so poignant," Time magazine reported on his death.

 His second son, Philip Bonsal, was a career diplomat.
-Another son, Dudley Bonsal was a United States District Judge of the United States District Court for the Southern District of New York.
+Another son, Dudley Bonsal, was a United States District Judge of the United States District Court for the Southern District of New York.